alexzhang-dev/colid/README.md

 # Colid

-Alternative to Vueuse in Solid-JS, compatibility API.
+Alternative to Vueuse in Solid-JS, using Colid is just like using Vueuse.

 ## Installation